tezedge/tezedge/README.md

 SODIUM_USE_PKG_CONFIG=1 cargo build
 ```

-To run node manully, path to the Tezos lib must be provided as environment variable `LD_LIBRARY_PATH`.
+To run node manually, path to the Tezos lib must be provided as environment variable `LD_LIBRARY_PATH`.
 It is required
 by `protocol-runner`.
 Put together, node can be run, for example, like this:
 ```
 LD_LIBRARY_PATH=./tezos/interop/lib_tezos/artifacts cargo run --bin light-node -- --config-file ./light_node/etc/tezedge/tezedge.config